XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

     ![Gateway connected](img/connectgateway_05.png)

-## Robust Transaction Submission ##
+## Reliable Transaction Submission ##

-The goal of robustly submitting transactions is to achieve the following two properties in a finite amount of time:
+The goal of reliably submitting transactions is to achieve the following two properties in a finite amount of time:

 * Idempotency - Transactions will be processed once and only once, or not at all.
 * Verifiability - Applications can determine the final result of a transaction.